mmistakes/minimal-mistakes/_pages/resume.md

 **Staff Accountant** - _January 1996 to September 1999_

-Staff accountant focused on Federal Income Taxes, Payroll accounting, and bookkeeping for small businesses.
+Assisted small business clients and individuals with the preparation of Federal Income Taxes, payroll accounting processes and forms, and general bookkeeping.